 Prepares prospective nursing students for entrance into the Associate Degree Nursing program.
 Explores the role of the Registered Nurse and trends in nursing education.
 Students assess personal levels of preparation and present methods of improving study skills.
+This is a variable credit course in which students will commit to various complexities of learning objectives and time commitments, up to three lecture credit hour equivalencies.
 Pass/Fail grades will be given.
 Prerequisite: Interest in the Associate Degree Nursing Program.
-(PCS 1.6, 1 credit hour: 1 hour lecture, 0 hours lab)
+(PCS 1.6, 1-3 credit hours: 1-3 hours lecture, 0 hours lab)